 Why should you monitor large diesel engines?

-In this blog, we’ll take a closer look at the specific reasons why monitoring large diesel engines, particularly long ocean voyage vessels, should be monitored using the new DOCTOR systems.
+In this blog, we’ll take a closer look at the specific reasons why large diesel engine monitoring should take place.
+Particularly long ocean voyage vessels, should be monitored using the new DOCTOR systems.

 Monitoring Propulsion Engines

 The diesel engine is still widely used in marine industries and power applications, specifically on long ocean voyage vessels, like tankers and containers, which generally use a large, slow speed 2 stroke engine.
 Naturally, regular monitoring and regular maintenance scheduling was crucial in preventing costly maintenance problems and machine failures when away at sea.
 This has, over time, progressed with the advent of on-line or portable monitoring systems, like the DOCTOR systems, which can be used to provide information on cylinder pressure, which in turn determines the performance level of the certain components.